alicenguyen2529/CS4336-Project/Readme.txt

 Instruction:

-1. Create database MovieDB with username = "scott", password = "tiger"
+1. Create database MovieDB with username = "scott", password = "tiger" using MovieDB.sql using MovieDB.sql

 2. Clean and build project "Theater".
 Run the project.